brad-cannell/bradcannell_blogdown/content/opportunities/literature-reviews-and-paper-writing/index.md

 ## Current literature review opportunities available

-1. Injury and violence prevention center white paper.
+1. LEAD Panel Commentary Paper.

+    - Arguably, one of the biggest challenges facing those of us who work to understand and prevent elder mistreatment (EM) is improving the detection and reporting of EM.
+While efforts to create screening tools intended for research, pre-hospital, and emergency department (ED) settings have been made since at least the 1970’s, there remains a lack of rigorous evaluation establishing the validity and reliability of EM screeners across applicable settings.
+One of the key challenges associated with evaluating screening instrument(s) is the inevitable need to validate them against a gold standard.
+But, what is the gold standard measure of EM?
+Currently, the two most commonly-used gold standards are Adult Protective Services investigations and LEAD panels.
+This paper will introduce readers to LEAD panels and discuss some of the issues with using LEAD panels in practice.
-    - I'm looking for a student who loves researching and writing to help me craft a compelling story about the injury and violence prevention needs in Texas and the role UTHealth can play in meeting those needs.
+    - I'm looking for a student who loves researching and writing to help me craft a compelling story about this topic.